 One more year the CES is approaching.
 This time, despite having registered as a press, I have not been able to schedule the trip, so I will have to follow it from here.
 However, I hope to square it with more time for 2017 and be able to bring you all the news first hand.

-The CES is the most important international consumer electronics show of the year.
+CES is the most important international consumer electronics trade show of the year.
 Its name says it all: Consumer Electronic Show.
-Hundreds of new products will be presented in very different sectors; from televisions to smart vacuum cleaners (yes, I've already received the press release.
+Hundreds of new products will be presented in very different sectors; from televisions to smart vacuum cleaners (yes, I got the press release.
 A smarter vacuum cleaner than me).
-In other years I've always been very focused on electronics in general, but lately the type of product being shown is more and more oriented towards fitness, and in not many years I'm sure the "wearables" will be the kings of the party.
+In other years when I have attended it has always been very focused on electronics in general, but in recent times the type of product being shown is increasingly oriented towards fitness, and in not too many years I am sure that wearables will be the king of the party.

 This article will serve as a guide to what you can expect this week, at least as far as technology for sport is concerned.
 The fair officially starts on January 6th, although the curtain rises a couple of days before with press conferences and presentations to journalists.
 Specifically, I can define the CES Unveiled event as the official kick-off.
 It is an event created for journalists that lasts more than 3 hours, in which different brands present their new products and try to attract the attention of all the media.

 I have already confirmed some presentations.
 I'm talking about events with date, place and time, not about specific products (in case I have them, or I had them, I must take the secret to my grave because of the confidentiality contracts).
 And that's what I want to talk about, who is present and what we can expect from them.

 I'm waiting for some important news from Polar.
 They just recently presented the Polar A360In fact, they will participate in the CES Unveiled, which as I explained before is the most important event and the one that brings together the most members of the press.